Panama Canal Authority: Establishment

 The Panama Canal Authority is established under Title XIV of the National Constitution, and has exclusive responsibility for the operation, administration, management, preservation, maintenance, and modernization of the canal.
 It is responsible for the operation of the canal in a safe, continuous, efficient, and profitable manner.

 The Organic Law of the Panama Canal Authority, passed on June 11, 1997, provides the legal framework for the canal's organization and operation.

 Organization

 Because of its unique nature, the ACP has financial autonomy, as well as ownership of the canal's assets.

-The Board of Directors is responsible for establishing policies for the operation, improvement, and modernization of the Canal, as well as supervising its management pursuant to the National Constitution, the Panama Canal Authority Organic Law, and the Regulations thereto appertaining.
+The Board of Directors is responsible for establishing policies for the operation, improvement, and modernization of the canal, as well as supervising its management pursuant to the National Constitution, the Panama Canal Authority Organic Law, and the regulations thereto appertaining.

-The board of directors is made up as follows:
+The board of directors is composed as follows: